elastx/elx-docs/content/en/docs/kubernetes/getting-started/cluster-spec.md

 ### Nodes

-The standard configuration consist of the following:
+The standard configuration consists of the following:

 * Three control plane nodes, one in each of our availability zones.
 Flavor: v1-c2-m8-d80